-3UCMR3 = EPA monitoring program consists of 4 sets of samples taken between 2014 - 2015.
+3UCMR4 = EPA monitoring program consists of 8 sets of samples taken in 2019.
 The 1996 Safe Drinking Water Act (SDWA) amendments require that once every five years EPA issue a new list of no more than 30 unregulated contaminants to be monitored by public water systems (PWS's).
-The first Unregulated Contaminant Monitoring Rule (UCMR 1) was published on September 17, 1999, the second (UCMR 2) was published on January 4, 2007 and the third (UCMR 3) was published on May 2, 2012.
+The first Unregulated Contaminant Monitoring Rule (UCMR 1) was published on September 17, 1999, the second (UCMR 2) was published on January 4, 2007, the third (UCMR 3) was published on May 2, 2012, and the fourth (UCMR 4) was published December 20, 2016.
 This monitoring provides a basis for future regulatory actions to protect public health.
 Any questions concerning Unregulated Contaminant Monitoring for the Town of Lewiston should be directed to Supervisor Steve Broderick at (716) 754-8213.

-Definitions:
+DEFINITIONS: